KaishuoWang/eMentalHealth/RoBERTa/README.md

 * mental-roberta.ipynb:
 	* Model:  mental-roberta-large
+	* Use roberta model to generate embeddings of infosheet.

+* mental-roberta-tax-records.ipynb:
+	* Model:  mental-roberta-large
-	* Use cosine similarity to find match between records and taxonomy.
+	* Use roberta model to generate embeddings of records and taxonomy.